 Events are named entities and optionally carry an extra binary data payload.
-Events come in three main flavours:
+Events come in three main flavors:

 Traditional events such as press, release, motion, and keydown are generated by standard input sources.
-As these events are generally common, Storyboard provides a public definition for these events so that they can be externally generated in a consistent manner.
+Storyboard provides a public definition for these common events so that they can be externally generated in a consistent manner.

-Application events are events that are specifically related to the user interface and are designed to trigger activity from within the user interface itself.
+Application events are specifically related to the user interface and trigger activity from within it.
 Events used this way form an internal API for the application and are generally private as they may be used solely for triggering a common UI experience such as "start_animation" or "goto_screen".

-External events are events that typically make up the data communication API with a backend service that contains the core data model of the product.
+External events typically make up the data communication API with a backend service that contains the core data model of the product.
 These events frequently contain a domain-specific data payload related to the application.
-External events represent the API between front-end user interface and backend service and are specific to a product and should be well-defined to allow parallel development to occur among front and backend developers.
+External events represent the API between the front-end user interface and backend service and are specific to a product and should be well-defined to support parallel development between front-end and backend developers.

 Events may be received from multiple different input sources, but are always processed serially by the Storyboard Engine.

 Events trigger actions.
-Actions perform tasks; manipulate data, interact with the system, log messages, generate more events.
+Actions perform tasks, such as manipulate data, interact with the system, log messages, and generate more events.
 There are many different actions that perform different things.
 Screen transition actions perform visual screen transitions.
 Data change and animation actions modify data within the UI that can cause a visual change.
-Timer actions are used to trigger new events in either a repetitive or one-shot manner, while Lua script actions invoke a callback function scripted in Lua (Lua is a script programming language used for glue logic in Storyboard).
+Timer actions trigger new events in either a repetitive or one-shot manner.
+Lua script actions invoke a callback function scripted in Lua (Lua is a script programming language used for glue logic in Storyboard).
 In addition to all of the fixed actions, the Storyboard SDK provides users with the ability to write and contribute their own actions to the engine.

 The event-driven model that Storyboard uses for user interaction has significant benefits that may not be immediately apparent.
 The first is that the events form a discrete and defined interface point between the UI and the rest of the product.
 By isolating the external events:

-Graphic designers working on the user interface have a clear expectation regarding the data they have available to interpret.
+Graphic designers have a clear expectation regarding the data they have available to interpret.